briggySmalls/archie/cli/archie.md

 ### Synopsis

-archie-cli is an application that utilises the archie framework for developing lightweight system architecture modules
+archie is an application that utilises the archie framework for developing lightweight system architecture diagrams for a model

 ### Options